Transcript: Nine Servings a Day Minimum

-Let me make one thing clear though, even if all you have to eat are the single most pesticide contaminated plant foods: the peaches, apples, peppers.
-The benefits of these fruits and vegetables outweigh the risk even if you can’t find organic options.
+Let me make one thing clear, though.
+Even if all you have to eat are the single most pesticide-contaminated plant foods—peaches, apples, peppers—the benefits of these fruits and vegetables outweigh the risk, even if you can’t find organic options.
 So while organic is absolutely better, we should never avoid buying fruits and vegetables out of fears of pesticide exposure.
-Remember the green study?
+Remember the greens study?
 Three leaves of spinach!
-The benefits of even pesticide laden conventional produce blow away the risks, but if you have a choice and the means certainly buy organic.
+The benefits of even pesticide-laden conventional produce blow away the risks.
+But if you have a choice and the means, certainly buy organic.

 Plants are storehouses of thousands of special phytonutrients.
 What is in plant foods that’s so good for us?
 Is it the vitamin C, the vitamin E, the fiber, the folate, flavonoids, phytoestrogens, the antioxidants, beta carotene, potassium, lycopene, luteine?
 Does it really matter?
 Well, it matters to the drug manufacturers, right?
 They can’t patent a carrot and make a million dollars off of it—although I’m sure they’re trying!
 Drug companies have done all these studies where they said, look, we know fruits and vegetables prevent cancer; I bet it’s that beta carotene stuff.